Howdah pistol: 19th century

 The first breech-loading howdah pistols were little more than sawn-off rifles, typically in .577 Snider or .577/450 Martini–Henry calibre.
-This was practical in that the huntsman could use the same ammunition in rifle and pistol, as well as being a powerful round.
-Later English firearms makers manufactured specially-designed howdah pistols in both rifle calibres and standard pistol calibres such as .455 Webley and .476 Enfield.
-As a result, the term "howdah pistol" is often applied to a number of English multi-barrelled handguns including the Lancaster pistol (available in a variety of calibres from .380" to .577"), and various .577 calibre revolvers produced in England and Europe for a brief time in the mid-late 19th century.
-A howdah pistol with its closed breech shot at a substantially higher velocity than a revolver of the same calibre because a revolver suffers from gas leakage at the gap between the cylinder and the barrel.
+This was practical in that the huntsman could use the same, powerful, ammunition in rifle and pistol.
+Later English firearms makers manufactured specially designed howdah pistols in both rifle calibres and standard pistol calibres such as .455 Webley and .476 Enfield; consequently the term "howdah pistol" is often applied to a number of English multi-barrelled handguns including the Lancaster pistol (available in several calibres from .380" to .577"), and various .577-calibre revolvers produced in England and Europe for a brief time in the mid-late 19th century.
+A howdah pistol with its closed breech fires at a substantially higher velocity than a revolver of the same calibre, because a revolver suffers from gas leakage at the gap between the cylinder and the barrel.

-Although howdah pistols were originally for emergency defence against dangerous animals in Africa and India, British officers later carried them for personal protection and even battlefield use.
-By the late 19th century, top-break revolvers in more practical calibres (such as .455 Webley) had become widespread, removing much of the traditional market for howdah pistols.
+Although howdah pistols were originally intended for emergency defence against dangerous animals in Africa and India, British military officers later carried them for personal protection and even battlefield use.
+By the late 19th century, top-break revolvers in more practical calibres such as .455 Webley had become widespread, removing much of the traditional market for howdah pistols.